-Connect an LED cable to pins 7 and 8 of Front Control Panel to use the Overheat/Fan Fail/Power Fail and UID LED connections.
-The Red LED on pin 8 provides warnings of overheating, fan failure or power failure.
+Connect an LED cable to pins 7 and 8 of the front control panel to use the Overheat/Fan Fail/Power Fail and UID LED connections.
+The red LED on pin 8 provides warnings of overheat, fan failure or power failure.
 The blue LED on pin 7 works as the front panel UID LED indicator.
 Refer to the table on the right for pin definitions.

 OH/Fan Fail/ PWR Fail/Blue_UID LED Pin Definitions (JF1)

 Pin # Definition

 7 Blue_UID LED

 8 OH/Fan Fail/Power Fail

-OH/Fan Fail/PWR Fail